 Crowder offers both day and night classes in Neosho, Cassville, Webb City and Carthage.
 Classes meet three days/week for 16 weeks.
 Candidates must be 18 years of age or turning 18 by the end of the course.
 Curriculum consists of 172 hours of classroom instruction and laboratory exercises, 36 ambulance hours, 12 emergency department hours and four hours in a 911 dispatch center.
 Hospital and ambulance rotations are available in Joplin, Neosho, Anderson, Miami, OK, Quapaw, OK, Grove, OK,and Rogers, AR.

 The cost of the program depends upon your residency status.
-For in-district students, the cost is $77 per credit hour; Out-of-District, $105.00 per credit hour.
+(See Tuition information).
 The program is nine (9) credit hours.
 Other fees not included in the base tuition include lab fee of $150, facility use fee, uniform shirts, student liability insurance and FISDAP fee (for online clinical scheduling).

 Prospective students must pass a criminal background check conducted by the Missouri Highway Patrol prior to prior to participating in clinical rotations.
 The fingerprinting will cost $44.80 if you pay online when you register or, $52.50 if you pay at the time the fingerprinting is done.
 For more information regarding background checks, go to www.machs.mo.gov and select the fingerprint search portal.
 Any student who has been convicted of any felony drug, assault, or sexual offenses are deemed ineligible.